monoscope-tech/apitoolkit-landing/blog/api-design-trends-to-watch-in-2024/index.md

 ![alt](./API%20Management.png)

-APIToolkit is a prime example of an API MaaS platform, offering a comprehensive suite of features to streamline API management:
+monoscope is a prime example of an API MaaS platform, offering a comprehensive suite of features to streamline API management:

 **Secure and Scalable API Gateway:** Implement robust security measures like authentication, authorization, and rate limiting to safeguard your APIs.